 3. Raise money for veterinary costs

 Many animals who suffer abuse also require costly surgery.
 Depending on the nature of the injury or illness, veterinary costs including surgery can exceed $8,000 for one.
-Surgery can be lifesaving, and starting a free fundraiser can help.
+Surgery can be lifesaving, and starting a fundraiser can help.
 Contact your local shelter of animals to find one in need, and start a fundraiser to help cover the cost of vet bills.
 Make sure to include a breakdown of medical expenses in your fundraiser to show donors the cost of treatment.

 How to help abandoned animals

 When pet owners can no longer take care of their pet, some may see abandoning them as the only option.
 Animal abandonment is a widespread issue, with only 11% of animals entering shelters as strays returned to their owners.
 Read below for a few ideas on how to help the abandoned.

 Often, organizations will step in to help rescue animals and bring them to safety.
 Rescue and rehoming efforts are costly, and many organizations rely on the generosity of donors to continue their efforts.
 By starting an animal fundraiser, you can rally support for rescue organizations in your community and spread awareness on ways you can help.

 Abandoned pets usually end up at a shelter.
 Most shelters are either understaffed or in need of resources, and your role as a volunteer can be a big part in filling that gap.
 Volunteer duties can range from feeding, walking, and playing with the shelter animals, to general duties like keeping the kennels clean or greeting visitors.